Token-based authentication

 Token-based authentication works by authenticating with a token that you already have available - perhaps it was given to you by a third-party application provider, or you have generated a token from the API - it doesn't matter how you obtain the token.

-When a Patchworks user adds an instance of a connector and chooses to authenticate with token-based authentication, they will see something similar to the example below:
+When a Patchworks user and chooses to authenticate with token-based authentication, they will see something similar to the example below:

 It can be useful to compare how existing connectors have been configured for token-based authentication.
 The Patchworks marketplace includes many connectors that are configured to use this authentication type - a few examples are linked below: